 Over the past few decades, the relationship between culture and economy has been extremely problematic, and remains quite complex to this day.
 In the art world, a deep mistrust of market forces and economic power has developed throughout the 20th century.
 The market’s primacy of financial profit above artistic value has generally been unacceptable to the art world.
 Also, the formalised industrial division of labour in cultural productions, for example in the large-scale media and entertainment industry, is perceived as a negation of the principle of the individual and unique, which is so important to the arts.
 This is also characteristic of the gap which has developed between economy and culture.
 This philosophy has been most eloquently articulated in the seminal work Dialectic of Enlightenment (Dialektik der Aufklärung) by the Marxist philosophers Theodor Adorno and Max Horkheimer (1944, 1947).
 Here they portrayed the culture industry (a term they also coined) as a stooge of encroaching capitalism, promoting cultural shallowness through its emphasis on financial profit and standardisation of production.
 Meanwhile, in the United States, the theory of ‘mass culture’ offered a similar critique, but from a more conservative perspective of decrying the erosion of traditional American popular culture by the same aggressive cultural industry (McDonald, 1958).
 These philosophies have long played a dominant role in defining the artistic perspective on economic forces and entrepreneurship, and remain extremely influential to this day.
 Though they differ in their ideological orientation, they broadly agree in their rejection of the contemporary culture industry.
 On the other hand, the French anthropologist Edgar Morin proposed a more culturally optimistic vision.
 In L’esprit du temps (1965) he suggested an open-minded appraisal of the culture industry’s creative products, explicitly attacking the snobbish attitude of the established art world toward the media and entertainment industries.
-Morin maintained that the only way to really know popular culture was to immerse oneself in it; at the time, this meant for example dropping a coin in the slot of a jukebox, pressing a button, and listening to the newest hits.
+Morin maintained that the only way to really know popular culture was to immerse oneself in it; at the time, this meant for example dropping a coin in the slot of a jukebox, pressing a button, and listening to the newest hits of for instance Dalida, one of the stars in his particular day and age.